p2sr/rules/content/06_games/06_sourcemods.md

 #### General Rules

-`Developer 1` cannot be used to make the player move early.
+`developer 1` cannot be used to make the player move early.

 Whichever categories are present will adopt their respective rulesets from the basegame categories.